Third Party Only Car Insurance

-Third party insurance is the legal minimum required to drive your car around public roads in the UK.
-This insurance only covers the cost to fix the other driver’s car and reimburse them for any damage that has been done to their property, or any injuries they have sustained if you’re at fault.
-It’s the most basic level of cover you can get.
+Third party insurance covers only the cost of fixing the other driver’s car, reimbursement for any damage that has been done to their property, and compensation for any injuries they have sustained if you’re at fault.

 How does third party only compare with third party fire and theft and comprehensive policies?

-As third party only insurance offers you the bare minimum cover to pay for costs a third party may have, it does not cover for any damage your car gets in an accident, which a comprehensive car insurance policy would do.
+As third party only insurance offers you the bare minimum cover to pay for costs a third party may have, it does not cover you for any damage your car gets in an accident.
+Please note that esure do not offer third party only insurance.